contributte/translation/.docs/README.md

 }
 ```

-### Nette Database
+#### Nette Database

-You must create a file with specific format in scanned dirs like as **messages.en_US.nettedatabase**.
-All parameters are optional, but file must be created.
+You must create a file with specific format in scanned dirs such as **messages.en_US.nettedatabase**.
+All parameters are optional, but the file has to exist.

 ```yaml
 table: "my_table" # if you specify table key, "messages" from file name will be ignored